ybgskr12/Reforestation/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.